reemehab/reemehab/README.md

-# Hi there, I'm Reem
+# Hi there, I'm Reem  👋
-## I'm a Computer Science student, Software developer, and Problem Solver!!
+## a Computer Science student,Software developer, and Problem Solver!!

 - 🌱 I’m currently learning Android IOS
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about machine leaarning
+- 🥅 2022 Goals: Learn more about machine learning .
 - ⚡ Fun fact: I could eat sushi everyday for the rest of my life
+- 📫 How to reach me reemehab9732@gmail.com

 ### Connect with me: